opomp1/opomp1/README.md

 # 👋 Hello, I'm Tirawat (Owen)

-I'm a passionate software developer based in Brisbane, Australia 🇦🇺, with a keen interest in building full-stack applications that solve real-world problems.
+I'm a passionate software developer with a keen interest in building full-stack applications that solve real-world problems.
 I enjoy working with modern technologies and continuously learning to improve my craft.

 ## 🛠️ Tech Stack